lanej5/Hofer-Zehnder-Estimates/README.md

 ## HZCapacityEstimator.py

 Defines a class that estimates the Hofer-Zehnder capacity of a unit-ball in R^2n.
-The algorithm is a vectorized version of the constrained gradient-descent algorithm provided in [1].
-In the algorithm, loops are approximated by piecewise linear paths with m linear segments.
+The algorithm is a vectorized python version of the constrained gradient-descent algorithm provided in [1].
+The constraints are non-linear and the algorithm uses a version of projected gradients that solves the local KKT conditions.
+In the algorithm, smooth loops in R^2n are approximated by piecewise linear paths with m linear segments.

-Usage:
+Usage of ```HZCapacityEstimator.py``` is demonstrated in the notebook ```Examples.ipynb```

 - After importing ```HZCapacityEstimator```, initialize an instance of the class by calling